gap-system/gap/INSTALL.md

 with or without GMP - using a particular compiler, you may wish to try another compiler or different version of the same compiler.

 If you do wish to use another compiler, you should run the command `make clean` in the GAP root directory, set the environment variable `CC` to the name of your preferred compiler and then rerun configure and make.
-You may have to experiment to determine the best values for `CFLAGS` and/or `COPTS` as described above.
-Please let us (<support@gap-system.org>) know the results of your experiments.

 We also recommend that you install a C++ compiler before compiling GAP;
 while GAP itself does not need it, there are GAP packages which do